buccatm/buccatm.github.io/projects/Bank-in-C++.md

 summary: This is a continuation of ICS 212.
 This is the same Bank Record project as in project 1.
 But this time it is implemented in C++ with additional functions/features added and new requirements.
 ---

 Project 2 was the final project for ICS 212.
 The project is still the same with the same requirement, that is it be a singly linked list.
 However, the catch now is the whole program must be implemented in C++.
-Ontop of that a recursive function was added to allow the user to put the entire list in reverse.
+On top of that a recursive function was added to allow the user to put the entire list in reverse.
 The C++ was just like Java without the training wheels.
 C++ still had pointers just like C, but now classes are involved.

 <img class="ui medium right floated rounded image" src="../images/project2-img.jpg">